DShirk/mb-docs/docs/Specifications/GraphPOC.md

 We could assign (x,y) coordinate preferences to the nodes in the schema like:
 ![manual schema coords](/img/manual-schema-coords.png)

-Then we could use the coordinate preferences for each node to render a spreasheet like:
+Then we could use the coordinate preferences for each node to render a spreadsheet like:
 ![manual schema cells](/img/manual-schema-cells.png)

 However, since the coordinate preferences are being used to determine cell placement, changing the relationship structure will not affect